 New Zealand also have a fearsome weapon in winger Portia Woodman, the tournament’s top try scorer with 13.
 The next highest scoring player at the World Cup is Canada’s Magali Harvey, who has just six tries, so that shows how brilliant Woodman has been.
 New Zealand will be aiming to win their fifth World Cup title, but England are the defending champions after beating Canada back in 2014.

 They will be under a huge amount of pressure in Belfast on Saturday, but they thrive on that and it will be a great opportunity to end a run of three consecutive final defeats to New Zealand, in 2002, 2006 and 2010.
 England have the star quality to make it happen, particularly the sensational Emily Scarratt, while the kicking of Katy McLean has been brilliant and they have plenty of experienced players that know what it takes to win at this level.
-New Zealand have played some fantastic rugby in this tournament and they will be a real threat with Woodman rampaging down the wing, but this talented and tough England team can repel that threat and gain a narrow victory in this one, so odds of 8/11 look like a good bet.
+New Zealand have played some fantastic rugby in this tournament and they will be a real threat with Woodman rampaging down the wing, but this talented and tough England team can repel that threat and gain a narrow victory in this one.